dmbarbour/glas/docs/GlaDFS.md

 When a symbol define/delete/update is not found within the current node, we'll search the nearest remote node, with the appropriate relative prefix.
 Relevantly, we do not search the entire chain of remote nodes, just the closest one.

-When writing a remote node, it must extract and merge the relevant subtree of the existing remote node.
+To support this, the node associated with a subtree must always contain all keys associated with that subtree.
+Before creating a remote node, we must extract and merge the relevant subtree from an existing remote node.

 ## Diff